• Skip to main content

 Instructions

-• Add the mixture to an ice cream maker to create the ice cream.
+• Add the mixture to an ice cream maker and churn until the consistency of soft serve.

 Nutrition